-If the Association is required to file a lien against the unit, there will be a \$300 minimum fee assessed to the Owner with delinquent accounts for filing the lien and a minimum \$375 fee for removing such a lien to compensate the Association for the time and expense involved.
+If the Association is required to file a lien against the unit, there will be a fee assessed to the Owner with delinquent accounts for filing the lien and an additional fee for removing such a lien to compensate the Association for the time and expense involved.
+Current fees are listed on the Association website and available in the Association office and are subject to modification after 30 days' notice to owners.
 In addition, the Association Board may institute a deposit fee requirement for the Owner, similar to those utilized by Missouri utility companies for customers with chronic payment deficiency problems.